 Term Life - helps protect those who depend on you.
 If you die, someone named by you (your beneficiary) will receive a payment equal to the dollar amount of the Term Life coverage you have.
-An equal amount of Accidental Death and Dismemberment (AD&D) coverage is included with Term Life coverage (see information on AD&D below.)
 There are two types of employee Term Life coverage:

-Basic Term Life - includes \$5,000 of Term Life and \$5,000 of AD&D coverage.
+Basic Term Life - includes \$5,000 of Term Life.
 You receive Basic Term Life, at no cost to you, when you enroll in a health plan.

-Optional Life - is available in four coverage levels of 1, 2, 3, or 4 times your annual salary and includes an equal amount of AD&D coverage.
+Optional Life - is available in four coverage levels of 1, 2, 3, or 4 times your annual salary.
 This coverage is available for a small monthly premium.

-Dependent Term Life - it includes \$5,000 term life with \$5,000 AD&D for each family member.
+Dependent Term Life - it includes \$5,000 term life for each family member.
 Your first 30 days of employment are the only time your current dependents can enroll without having to go through Evidence of Insurability (EOI).